 When your back hurts really badly, you can’t find a position to sit or even lie down that isn’t painful after a minute or two.
 Because you can’t get comfortable, you can’t relax.
 Because you can’t relax, the back stays tense.
 Because it’s tense, it hurts.
 It’s a vicious circle.

-I was on the golf course recently, when I was reminded of the solution.
+I was on the golf course recently, when I was reminded of the solution for long-term healing.
 I had been practicing golf a fair amount in recent weeks, and playing billiards — both of which involve a lot of bending over.
 And my back had been hurting for awhile.
 It was hurting enough that I was having trouble bending down to pick up my ball.

 One of my playing partners told me to give MSM a try.
-He had it, and it had fixed him up right quick.
+He had, and it had fixed him up right quick.
 “Give it couple of weeks”, he said, “You’ll feel like a new man”.
+So I did.
+I also recalled the other techniques I’ve learned over the years for relaxing a muscle spasm in the back.
+I’m sharing them all in this article.

 I knew about MSM, of course.
 Even had an article on it at my site (Why You Want MSM).
 It’s the only bio-available form of sulfur there is (so that’s the only form we can ingest), and it is needed to make flexible, healthy tissue.
 (Otherwise, the body heals itself with scar tissue — like the scab on a surface wound.
 It feels fine until you move, then it tears and you feel pain again.)
 As detailed in the article, I’ve even used to heal carpal tunnel!
 But somehow, I had never thought to use it as a specific remedy for my back.